YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 ## The @type Syntax

-In OCanren, types are often defined by :
+In OCanren, type constructors are often defined by :
 ```
 <type definition> ::= @type <typedef> with <plugins>